The Legacy at The Hope Theatre: Love, money and bleeding heart liberals in a new play by Angela Clarke

 - The Legacy runs from 8 – 13 July 2015 at The Hope Theatre (upstairs at the Hope & Anchor pub), 207 Upper Street, Islington, N1 1RL.
 Nearest station: Highbury & Islington.
 Tickets: £14/£12 conc.
 Show starts at 7.45pm (Sat matinee 2.30pm).
 Over 18s only.
 For more information and booking, visit The Hope Theatre’s website.

 For a guide to what else is on in London this month, click here.

-Posted on 4 June 2015, in London, Theatre and tagged Angela Clarke, drama, June 2015, london, The Hope Theatre, The Legacy, Theatre.
+Posted on 4 Jun 2015, in London, Theatre and tagged London, Theatre.
 Bookmark the permalink.
 Comments Off on The Legacy at The Hope Theatre: Love, money and bleeding heart liberals in a new play by Angela Clarke.